 Give a brief description of what is inside the parcel, as well as the value.
 If you are sending more than one parcel, you can add another parcel at this stage.
 If the contents and value is exactly the same, select ‘duplicate parcel’.
 Otherwise, click ‘Add another parcel’.

 We cover all parcels up to the value of £25.
 If the contents of your parcel is worth more than this, we recommend taking out extended contents cover to the value of your parcel.
 You can do this by checking the ‘Yes, I would like to protect my parcel against loss or damage’ tick box.

 Terms and conditions

 Finally you will need to check the box to say you have read and agree to our terms and conditions.

 Step 2 - Address details

 Next, you will need to provide your address.
-This information is required in the unlikely event there is an issue with the delivery of your parcel so you will still need to provide a return address even if you have selected to drop-off at a DHL Parcel UK ServicePoint or depot.
+This information is required in the unlikely event there is an issue with the delivery of your parcel so you will still need to provide a return address even if you have selected to drop-off at a DHL eCommerce UK ServicePoint or depot.

 Simply enter your house name or number and your postcode and we’ll automatically generate your address.
 Alternatively, you can choose to enter your address manually or use a saved address from your address book.

-If you’ve chosen to drop off at a DHL Parcel UK ServicePoint, you can select to print your label at home or go label-less.
+If you’ve chosen to drop off at a DHL eCommerce UK ServicePoint, you can select to print your label at home or go label-less.
 With the second option, you’ll be sent a barcode which the shopkeeper will scan when you drop your parcel off so there’s no need to print off a label.
 Note, this option is only available when sending a parcel to a UK address.